RONAKBAGRI/Fake-News-Detection-using-NLP-and-Logistic-Regression/README.md

 ## ✅ Results

-- **Training Accuracy:** High, indicating the model has learned patterns well on the training set.
+- **Training Accuracy:** ~89.0%, indicating the model has learned important patterns from the training data without overfitting too much.
-- **Test Accuracy:** Good, suggesting the model generalizes effectively to new articles.
+- **Test Accuracy:** ~80.2%, suggesting the model generalizes well and performs effectively on unseen news articles.

 ---